-- Hosted Microsoft Exchange-MERLIN manages a large shared Microsoft Exchange infrastructure to provide school staff with the full features of Exchange, including email, shared calendar, and contacts.
-The Microsoft Outlook client (Win/Mac), a browser-based web mail interface, as well as Active Sync compatible mobile devices are supported. - Hosted Microsoft SharePoint-MERLIN manages several dedicated Microsoft SharePoint deployments hosted in our virtual infrastructure.
-This services can be used by school staff for collaboration, document management, forms, announcements, calendars and many other features. - Off-Site Backup Storage service-This service provides flexible access to an off-site storage target in MERLIN's datacenter to be used for client backup data storage.
+- Hosted Microsoft Exchange-MERLIN manages a large, shared Microsoft Exchange infrastructure to provide school staff with the full features of Exchange, including email, shared calendar, and contacts.
+The Microsoft Outlook client (Win/ Mac), a browser-based web mail interface, as well as Active Sync compatible mobile devices are supported. - Hosted Microsoft SharePoint-MERLIN manages several dedicated Microsoft SharePoint deployments hosted in our virtual infrastructure.
+This service can be used by school staff for collaboration, document management, forms, announcements, calendars, and many other features. - Off-Site Backup Storage Service-This service provides flexible access to an off-site storage target in MERLIN's datacenter to be used for client backup data storage.
 Storage methods are available as required by the client's preferred data transfer modality/software. - Microsoft 365 / Google Workspaces Tenant Data Backup Service-This service allows clients to backup and archive various types of data stored in M365 / Google cloud services to MERLIN's datacenter.
 This data can include mailbox data and remote file storage data, as well as other related cloud service data. - Hosted Infrastructure as a Service (IaaS)-As part of MERLIN's IaaS service we provide clients with a hosted virtual environment including virtual server provisioning, server management, performance tiered storage, and backup services.
 Benefits to clients include server infrastructure and licensing cost-savings, as well as efficiencies with redundancy and fault tolerance.
-MERLIN is currently hosting 576 virtual machines (up from 571 last fiscal year) for 27 educational organizations (up from 22 last fiscal year) in our infrastructure. - Web and Public Domain Name System (DNS) Hosting Service-MERLIN houses, serves, and maintains websites including server space, web services, and file maintenance for websites controlled by clients that do not have their own servers.
-Currently, MERLIN hosts 93 websites, as well as DNS hosting for 151 primary and 23 secondary domain names. - Email list server-This electronic mail discussion list gives each mailing list a unique web page and allows users to subscribe, unsubscribe and change their account options over the web.
-Currently, MERLIN maintains 59 lists. - Other Hosting Services-Through hosting services for the Department of Education, school divisions also benefit from the following initiatives:
+MERLIN is currently hosting 617 virtual machines (up from 576 last fiscal year) for 31 educational organizations (up from 27 last fiscal year) in our infrastructure. - Web and Public Domain Name System (DNS) Hosting Service- MERLIN houses, serves, and maintains websites including server space, web services, and file maintenance for websites controlled by clients that do not have their own servers.
+Currently, MERLIN hosts 50 websites, as well as DNS hosting for 150 primary and 16 secondary domain names, 39 primary reverse zones and 1 secondary reverse zone. - Email list server-This electronic mail discussion list gives each mailing list a unique web page and allows users to subscribe, unsubscribe and change their account options over the web.
+Currently, MERLIN maintains 55 lists. - Other Hosting Services-Through hosting services for the Department of Education, school divisions also benefit from the following initiatives:

-- Websites MERLIN has been hosting the Department of Education's website since 1996.
-This currently includes 7,335 web pages (down from 7,374) web pages and 16,890 PDFs (up from 16,545). - Hosted ORME/DREF for the Manitoba Education Library systems and associated databases.-Teachers across the province can access these online resources.
+- Websites-MERLIN has been hosting the Department of Education's website since 1996.
+This currently includes 6,282 web pages (down from 7,335) and 16,420 PDFs (down from 16,890). - Hosted ORME/DREF for the Manitoba Education Library systems and associated databases.-Teachers across the province can access these online resources.
 MERLIN provides ongoing support for the library servers.
 There are 3 ORME and 7 DREF servers in MERLIN's infrastructure available to staff and Manitoba teachers.
 These are accessible from the Internet as well as from the Managed Environment.